History of rail transport in Paraguay: A project on rails

 The possibilities of starting the construction of the railway in Paraguay were given in 1854, during the government of Carlos Antonio López, who hired English engineers in charge of the studies made to start the first railway line that would go from Asunción to Paraguarí.

 In 1856, soldiers of the army engineer corps worked on the tracks and platform.
 In England, the firm BLYTH proceeded to fulfill the requests of the Paraguayan government with locomotives, wagons, rails, etc.

 The construction of the track Asunción-Paraguarí was in charge of George Paddison, an English engineer hired by the government.
 All kinds of accessories for the stations were built from models, with local materials.

-Between 1857 and 1859 the engineers George Thompson, Henry Valpy and Percy Burrell were incorporated in the project, which helped to speed the work.
+Between 1857 and 1859 the engineers George Thompson, Henry Valpy and Percy Burrell were incorporated into the project, which helped to speed the work.

 The first local railway line started working in June 1861; it went on a short track from the central station in Asunción to Trinidad.
 Six months later the track was extended to the city of Luque.

-The extension was inaugurated on December 25 and according to the journal “El Semanario” it was a source of great joy for the citizens.
-“The locomotives have been functioning since 5 am until 12 pm, and it would be necessary to add three more trains to take the people that expected to get a ride and that came not only to Luque but also to Trinidad.
-In Luque were organized games, dances and a masquerade, in Trinidad, there were also bullfights” (transcript from the journal).
+The extension was inaugurated on December 25, and according to the journal "El Semanario," it was a source of great joy for the citizens.
+"The locomotives have been functioning from 5 am until 12 pm, and it would be necessary to add three more trains to take the people that expected to get a ride and that came not only to Luque but also to Trinidad.
+In Luque were organised games, dances, and a masquerade; in Trinidad, there were also bullfights" (transcript from the journal).
 In 1862 the rail tracks extended to Areguá.

-Station Saint Francis
+Saint Francis Station

 Of the public buildings that were finished before the war of 1870, the most noticeable are the Palace of Government and the Railway Station, which are still nowadays true icons of Asunción City.

-The original name of the Central Railway Station was “Estación San Francisco” (Saint Francis Station), although it was originally known also as “Plaza San Francisco” (Saint Francis Square).
+The original name of the Central Railway Station was "Estación San Francisco" (Saint Francis Station), although it was originally known also as "Plaza San Francisco" (Saint Francis Square).

 Today the building is still an attraction because of its architectonic proportions and its beauty, and it is not hard to imagine that it was even more outstanding in the time it was built.
-The architect Alonzo Taylor directed the construction.
-Taylor came from Europe in the ship “Río Blanco” on May 6, 1859 and he also directed the construction of the Palace of Government along with architect Raviza.
+Architect Alonzo Taylor directed the construction.
+Taylor came from Europe in the ship "Río Blanco" on May 6, 1859, and he also directed the construction of the Palace of Government along with architect Raviza.

 The journals of the time made many references to the Saint Francis Station.
-In 1863 the journal “El Semanario” wrote: “The construction work in the station is progressing well, soon the building will be complete and this beautiful construction will be considered one of the icons of the city”.
+In 1863 the journal "El Semanario" wrote: "The construction work in the station is progressing well, soon the building will be complete and this beautiful construction will be considered one of the icons of the city".

 On July 30 of the same year, the journal also described a ball that took place in the main hall of the station, offered by chiefs and officers in honor to the President on his birthday.